 You’re in luck.
 You can download the visa extension forms you need for free right here (the first two documents are front and back of the same form).
-The only thing you still need to get when you arrive at Kantor Imigrasi is the red folder that all your forms go in.
+The only thing you still need to get when you arrive at Kantor Imigrasi is the pink or red folder that all your forms go in.

 Trust Me, I’m a Professional